arvimanninen/Proko/README.md

 # Dynamic survey application for construction companies
-Dynamic questionnaire app, which main purpose is to increase customer satisfaction in construction projects.
+Dynamic survey app, which main purpose is to increase customer satisfaction in construction projects.
+The target user group is (regular) construction workers.
 Part of the Digitalization In Customer Interaction (DICIA)-research project, which is an co-op of Haaga-Helia University of Applied Sciences, Aalto University, University of Helsinki, and few Finnish companies.
-Target user group is (regular) construction workers.
+Project is mainly funded by TEKES (The Finnish Funding Agency for Technology and Innovation).
+TEKES merged with Finpro (government-owned corporation for promotion of export) in 2018 and is now known as Business Finland.

 ## Features
 - Unlimited amount of question sets with unlimited amount of questions, based on database data